 - Ball Mills

-In all ore dressing and milling Operations, including flotation, cyanidation, gravity concentration, and amalgamation, the Working Principle is to crush and grind, often with rob mill & ball mills, the ore in order to liberate the minerals.
+In all ore dressing and milling Operations, including flotation, cyanidation, gravity concentration, and amalgamation, the Working Principle is to crush and grind, often with rod mill or ball mill, the ore in order to liberate the minerals.
 In the chemical and process industries, grinding is an important step in preparing raw materials for subsequent treatment.
-In present day practice, ore is reduced to a size many times finer than can be obtained with crushers.
-Over a period of many years various fine grinding machines have been developed and used, but the ball mill has become standard due to its simplicity and low operating cost.
+In present-day practice, the ore is reduced to a size many times finer than can be obtained with crushers.
+Over a period of many years, various fine grinding mills have been developed and used, but the ball mill has become standard due to its simplicity and low operating cost.

 A ball mill efficiently operated performs a wide variety of services.
 In small milling plants, where simplicity is most essential, it is not economical to use more than single stage crushing, because the Steel-Head Ball or Rod Mill will take up to 2″ feed and grind it to the desired fineness.
 In larger plants where several stages of coarse and fine crushing are used, it is customary to crush from 1/2″ to as fine as 8 mesh.

-Many grinding circuits necessitate regrinding of concentrates or middling products to extremely fine sizes to liberate the closely associated minerals from each other.
+Many grinding circuits necessitate the regrinding of concentrates or middling products to extremely fine sizes to liberate the closely associated minerals from each other.
 In these cases, the feed to the ball mill may be from 10 to 100 mesh or even finer.
 Here this Ball Mill Design Calculator.

 Where the finished product does not have to be uniform, a ball mill may be operated in open circuit, but where the finished product must be uniform it is essential that the grinding mill be used in closed circuit with a screen, if a coarse product is desired, and with a classifier if a fine product is required.
 In most cases it is desirable to operate the grinding mill in closed circuit with a screen or classifier as higher efficiency and capacity are obtained.
 Often a mill using steel rods as the grinding medium is recommended, where the product must have the minimum amount of fines (rods give a more nearly uniform product).